lachimolala2628/lachimolala2628/README.md

 # 💫 About Me:
 Hello!
-I’m Ayush Kumar, a 19-year-old Creative Frontend Developer hailing from New Delhi, India.
-It’s true — I’m passionate about my craft and work as a freelancer.
-My expertise lies in transforming designs into pixel-perfect, high-performance, accessible, and responsive web applications.
-I thrive on the entire development process, which fuels my enthusiasm and keeps me deeply engaged in my projects.
-Outside of my professional life, I enjoy diving into a good book or immersing myself in music,  which often inspires my creativity and helps me recharge.
+I’m the Ayush Kumar.
+I’m a 19-year-old Creative Frontend Developer from New Delhi.
+Yes, I definitely love what I do and I’m a freelancer.
+I am a developer who transforms a design into a pixel-perfect, high-performance, accessible, and responsive web app.
+I love the whole development process, which is what keeps me interested and glued to my work.
+When I’m not working, I love to relax by reading a good book or listening to music.
+It boosts my creativity and helps me recharge.

 ## 🌐 Socials: